mementum/backtrader.blog/docs/posts/2016-10-29-strategy-selection/strategy-selection.rst

 .. post:: Oct 29, 2016
    :author: mementum
    :image: 1
+   :excerpt: 2

 Strategy Selection
 ##################

+Houston we have a problem:

+  - *cerebro* is not meant to be run several times.
+This is not the 1st time and rather than thinking that users are doing it wrong, it seems it is a use case.

-An interesting use case has come up via `Ticket 177
+This interesting use case has come up via `Ticket 177
 <https://github.com/mementum/backtrader/issues/177>`_.
 In this case *cerebro*
 is being used multiple times to evaluate differet strategies which are being fetched from an external data source.

-And the problem arises because:

-  - *cerebro* is not meant to be run several times.
-This is not the 1st time and rather than thinking that users are doing it wrong, it seems it is a use case.

 *backtrader* can still support this use case, but not in the direct way it has been attempted.